 Is it ok dogs to eat cantaloupe?
-Yes, dogs can eat cantaloupe. but should avoid the cantaloupe rinds and seeds.
+Yes, they can eat the flesh but avoid the cantaloupe rinds.

 However, it can be difficult as a dog owner to work out which fruits are safe and healthy for dogs to eat, especially when certain fruits are toxic for dogs, as this can make us feel extra wary about feeding fruits to our dogs.
 Have you ever found yourself wanting to know – can dogs eat cantaloupe?